-Allegheny County Juvenile Probation is one of 26 Pennsylvania departments implementing the Standardized Program Evaluation Protocol (SPEP[TM]), which seeks to improve programming for juveniles, reducing their risk to reoffend.
+Allegheny County Juvenile Probation is one of twenty-six Pennsylvania departments implementing the Standardized Program Evaluation Protocol (SPEP[TM]), which seeks to improve programming for juveniles, reducing their risk to reoffend.
 The SPEP[TM] protocol analyzes specific provider services or interventions, reviewing the type, quality, and amount of service provided and the risk level of youth.
 The tool produces an overall score measuring the likelihood that the intervention will reduce a juvenile's risk to reoffend.
-An individualized performance improvement plan is developed.
+An individualized performance improvement plan is developed to assist in service optimization when identified.
 Allegheny County has five Level 1 SPEP[TM] Specialists and one Level 2 SPEP[TM] Trainer, more than any county in the state.
 Evidence-based Prevention & Intervention Support (EPIS) at Pennsylvania State University oversees SPEP[TM] in Pennsylvania.
 EPIS utilized virtual platforms to continue its work during the COVID-19 pandemic.
-Virtual trainings and Learning Community Meetings were held to bolster understanding and application of the SPEP[TM] tool.
-Provider engagement remained consistent; continued assessment of services also occurred virtually.
+Since the pandemic, a hybrid approach has enhanced the efficiency of the process.
+Virtual/Live trainings and Learning Community Meetings are held to bolster understanding and application of the SPEP[TM] tool.
+Provider engagement remained consistent through 2023.
+Many services were active in the cohort monitoring phase; several services are targeted for reassessment in 2024.